na-na-hi/renget/archive/2yfuu.md

 “I haven’t *seen* God, either, but I choose to have faith.”

 “Faith? *Faith?* You Mormons really are crazy!”
 Tim reviled him, spitting even though Allen couldn’t see him through the wall.
 “You’re no better than those lizard bitches.
-You think you’re so high and mighty and strong just because your leadership planned better for the invasion.”
+You think you’re so high and mighty just because your leadership planned better for the invasion.”

 “You were just praying a moment earlier,” Allen pointed out.